mattingsdal/Genome-assembly/README.md

-# variants
+# Aligning .fastq reads to genome

-SNPs and Indel detection
+# SNPs and Indel detection

+# QC of SNPs